soupi/learn-haskell-blog-generator/src/08-testing.md

 HTML generation code, or translation from markup to HTML code, and make a mistake, we'll have a safety net alerting us of issues.

-We will use the [hspec](https://hspec.github.io/) testing framework to write our tests.
+We will use the [Hspec](https://hspec.github.io/) testing framework to write our tests.
-There are other testing frameworks in Haskell, for example [tasty](https://hackage.haskell.org/package/tasty), but I like `hspec`'s documentation, so we'll use that.
+There are other testing frameworks in Haskell, for example [tasty](https://hackage.haskell.org/package/tasty), but I like `Hspec`'s documentation, so we'll use that.

 ## Initial setup